Isaque52/docker-basics/README.md

 This will instantiate your own version of a "hello world" style docker environment.
 Here we will create our own docker image, using `Dockerfile` and then run it using some commands.

-Because this is designed to be a true MVP, there will be no direct inheritance (Which is not that common), and as such we will have little to no ability to perform tasks.
+Whilst this is designed to be an MVP, there will be some direct inheritance (Which is quite common), and in most projects will inherit from a base programming language such as ruby.